PHSKC-APDE/rads/wiki/brfss_functions.md

 - `old_wt_var`: Name of the original weight variable (defaults to ‘finalwt1’)
 - `new_wt_var`: Name for your new weight variable
+- `wt_method`: Name of the method used to rescale your weights.
+Options include ‘obs’, ‘pop’, and ‘simple’ (defaults to ‘obs’)
 - `strata`: Name of the strata variable (defaults to ‘x_ststr’)

 Let’s see it in action: